 Now that you’ve done your research, identified your transferable skills and started filling in your skill gaps, the final step is to perfect your interview pitch.
 This should be made up of a couple of sentences that explain why you are perfect for the job – namely your interest, enthusiasm, transferable skills and plans for upskilling to fill in any current skill gaps.

 But remember to avoid placing too much emphasis on the fact that you haven’t got the relevant experience.
-You made it to the interview stage, which means that your inexperience is probably not as important to the interviewer as you think it is.
+You made it to the interview stage, which means that your inexperience is probably not as important in your new career (or at least to the interviewer) as you think it is.

 ABOUT THE AUTHOR